thhaorg/thhaorg.github.io/resources.md

 Return the completed form to one of the Board Members or email to

 ## Miscellaneous
-[Little Free Library Agreement](little_free_library_agreement.pdf) between THHA and Bauer Creek Home Owners Association.
+- [Little Free Library Agreement](little_free_library_agreement.pdf) between THHA and Bauer Creek Home Owners Association.
+- [Become a Board Member](boardmember.md) the neighborhood appreciates your help!

 <{{ site.email }}">